ErZicky/Unity-Examine-System/README.md

 # Unity-Examine-System
-A simple First Person Examine system for unity
+A simple First Person Item Examine system for unity

 here's how it looks (it's more smooth than it looks):